mobiusml/aana_sdk/docs/pages/model_hub/text_generation.md

     )
     ```

 Model ID is the Hugging Face model ID.
 We set `quantize_on_fly=True` to quantize the model on the fly since the model is not pre-quantized.
-We deploy the model with 4-bit quantization by setting `quantization_config` in the `HQQConfig`.
-We use `HQQBackend.BITBLAS` as the backend for quantization, it is optional as BitBLAS is the default backend.
+We deploy the model with 4-bit quantization by setting `quantization_config` in the `HqqConfig`.
+We use `HqqBackend.BITBLAS` as the backend for quantization, it is optional as BitBLAS is the default backend.
 You can pass extra arguments to the model in the `model_kwargs` dictionary.

 #### Pre-quantized Models